-Larry Rhoden was elected on a team with Governor Kristi Noem in 2018.
-He is South Dakota's 39th lieutenant governor.
-Larry is a lifelong West River rancher, a dedicated husband and father, and a proven leader with a record of service for South Dakota.
+Lt.
+Governor Larry Rhoden is South Dakota's 39th lieutenant governor.
+Lt.
+Governor Rhoden is a lifelong West River rancher, a dedicated husband and father, and a proven leader with a record of service for South Dakota.

-Growing up in the church, Larry understood true service at a young age.
+Growing up, Rhoden understood true service at a young age.
 After graduating high school, he joined the South Dakota National Guard, serving six years and carrying on a family legacy of military service that began in the Revolutionary War.
 While his children were young, he served as a church trustee, earned a seat on the local school board, and led the Board of Directors for the area Cenex.

-In 2000, Larry was elected to the state legislature.
+In 2000, Rhoden was elected to the state legislature.
 During his time as a citizen legislator, his peers repeatedly selected him to serve in leadership, and he's shown an aptitude for getting things done.
-Larry has served as House Majority Leader and has chaired both the Senate and House State Affairs Committees.
-Larry worked with Kristi to reform South Dakota's tax code, led efforts to repeal the so-called "Trucker's Tax," and shaped legislation to limit the government's eminent domain authority.
+Rhoden has served as House Majority Leader and has chaired both the Senate and House State Affairs Committees.
+Rhoden worked with Noem to reform South Dakota's tax code, led efforts to repeal the so-called "Trucker's Tax," and shaped legislation to limit the government's eminent domain authority.
 His work earned him the American Conservative Union's highest ranking in 2017.